Code-png/library-backend-system/README.md

 # Library backend API Documentation

+Recurrent Library System project, that gets updated every now and then.

 ## Get authentified

 All endpoints in this project were secured using Spring Security and a JWT-based authorization, where for every endpoint you want to call, you should have a certain cookie set in the request header, that shows that you were successfully authenticated.